camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 As a general rule of thumb, prefer custom glue code whenever you don’t have a good reason to go with an existing connector (like the reasons mentioned above).

-A good reason to use connectors is if you need to solve complex integrations where little customization is needed, such as the [Camunda RPA bridge](https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-rpa-bridge/) to connect RPA bots (soon to be available for Camunda Cloud).
+A good reason to use connectors is if you need to solve complex integrations where little customization is needed, such as the [Camunda RPA bridge](https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-rpa-bridge/) to connect RPA bots (soon to be available for Camunda Platform 8).

 Good use of connectors are also scenarios where you don’t need custom glue code.
 For example, when orchestrating serverless functions on AWS with the [AWS Lambda Connector](https://github.com/camunda-community-hub/zeebe-lambda-worker).
 This connector can be operated once and used in different processes.